 This succulent can be grown both as an indoor and outdoor plant.
 Requires moderate water and fertilize once a year.
 Non-toxic to animals and humans.
 Grows up to 15-20 cm commonly known as the blue rose.

 This succulent is or sansevieria family.
 It is a good indoor plant and also a bedroom plant.
 This plant helps in cleaning the indoor air and releases oxygen during the night.
 Require moderate water, medium light, and porous soil.

 3. Sedum morganianum “Burrito”

 This plant is also known as burro’s tail.
-Can be grown both as indoor and outdoor.
+Can be grown both indoor and outdoor.
 Requires moderate sunlight and moderate watering.
 Non-toxic to cats, dogs, and children.

 4. Aloe vera

 Medicinal succulent is grown as an outdoor and indoor plant.
 Requires a good amount of sunlight.
 Moderate watering periodically.
 Can be toxic to pets like cat and dogs and children.
-Purify indoor air and releases oxygen during the night, therefore, can be used as a bedroom plant.
+Purify indoor air and release oxygen during the night, therefore, can be used as a bedroom plant.